On this page:

 It also has four OA70 germanium diodes as a bridge rectifier for the output meter.
 The three amplifier valves form a 3-stage non-inverting amplifier.
 The EL41 is configured as a cathode follower, a low-impedance buffer at the output.

-Except for the missing handle. the generator was in good condition.
+Except for the missing handle. the generator was in good condition when I bought it.
 It had an inventory label on the front and a glue residue from a label exposing the text “ELEKTR.MEETT.” which is an abbreviation of “Electronic Measurement Technology (Laboratory)”.
 After checking the capacitors and slowly starting the generator to let the power supply electrolytics reform, it just worked.
 I found that the coupling capacitor from the first to the second stage was leaky, but I did not replace it at the time.

 I have used it for years until I collected more AF generators to use.
 The GM2317 wasn't always stable as it should be.
 My notes say that the amplitude tended to vary and sometimes suddenly the signal was distorted.
 This may have just been the automatic gain control from the incandescent lamps swinging round the set point.
 Somewhere around 2015 the output meter stopped working and the tuning knob didn't work any more.
 So I put it on a shelf to fix it sometime later.